Important Travel Document Information – Please Read

 - urgent medical care for the applicant or their small kid requiring travel via the United States;

 If you wish to seek an accelerated appointment, you must describe the emergency or urgency of your condition and or the reasons you want the appointment immediately.
-If we determine that your condition or situation is an emergency or urgent, we will book your appointment as quickly as possible.

 Its possible that youll need to provide more documentation.